-- DOES have an appropriate level of understanding of every piece of the IT infrastructure
+- has an appropriate level of understanding of every piece of the IT infrastructure

-- DOES have administration and configuration knowledge of end user applications, Windows Server, Linux, VMware, Cisco networking gear, servers, networking, cloud providers/offerings, and storage
+- has administration and configuration knowledge of end user applications, Windows Server, Linux, VMware, Cisco networking gear, servers, networking, cloud providers/offerings, and storage

-- DOES understand how all these things work together to make end user applications work, and work well
+- understands how all these things work together to make end user applications work, and work well

-- DOES know how to troubleshoot problems across all the components of the infrastructure
+- knows how to troubleshoot problems across all the components of the infrastructure

-- DOES keep an open mind and is ready to do whatever is possible (within IT standards & guidelines) to make the customers happy and business successful
+- keeps an open mind and is ready to do whatever is possible (within IT standards & guidelines) to make the customers happy and business successful

-- DOES communicate to business people, application owners, and customers in plain English while keeping their needs and the needs of IT in mind
+- communicates to stakeholders in plain English while keeping their needs and the needs of IT in mind

-- and probably does have multiple certifications across various brands and pieces that make up the infrastructure (MCITP, VCP, CCNP, and more).
+- has multiple certifications across various brands and pieces that make up the infrastructure (MCITP, VCP, CCNP, and more)

 Who do Infrastructure Engineers work with?